Clergy Tax Preparation

 If the IRS approves your request for exemption, you don’t have to pay Social Security or Medicare taxes on your earnings.
 By the same token though, you also don’t qualify for Social Security benefits or some parts of Medicare when you retire.
 Like any other government program, there are ways around these little obstacles.

 All one has to do is to get a secular job and pay in Social Security and Medicare for the required quarters, and then your problem is solved.
 Government employees and postal service employees have been doing this for many years.
+This is part of the double dipping of clergy tax preparation.

 If you claim and are approved for the exemption, it’s irrevocable for life.
 What you can do is to take the money that you would have been paying into FICA and Medicare and use it to fund a retirement account.